• CAREER RECORD: 274-211 (.565)/19 seasons

 • Winningest coach in Florida State history

-Jennifer Hyde enters her 14th season at the helm of the Florida State program as FSU’s winningest women’s tennis coach.
+Jennifer Hyde enters her 15th season at the helm of the Florida State program as FSU’s winningest women’s tennis coach.
 Hyde surpassed Anne Davis (1980-86) with her 142nd career win on March 22, 2014, against NC State.
-Hyde has led the Seminoles to NCAA appearances in 10 of 13 seasons, leading the program back to the NCAA Championship and into the NCAA second round in 2017.
-With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2007 and 2011, Hyde looks to again guide the Seminoles deep into the NCAA Tournament in 2018, after recording a Top-15 recruiting class the last two seasons.
+Hyde has led the Seminoles to NCAA appearances in 11 of 14 seasons, leading the program to its first-ever Elite 8 appearance in 2018.
+With an exceptional list of accomplishments and milestones from her career at FSU, including an honor of ITA South Region Coach of the Year in both 2007 and 2011 and 2018 ITA Southeast Region Coach of the Year, Hyde looks to again guide the Seminoles deep into the NCAA Tournament again in 2019.

 In 2017, Florida State reestablished the program as contenders in the Atlantic Coast Conference en route to a 17-win season, the most since 2009.
 The Seminoles had the best season ever in doubles play, winning 20 team doubles points, the most in program history.
 All three doubles pairs finished the season ranked in the final ITA poll.

 The Seminoles earned a host of individual honors after a resurgent year.
 Junior Gabriella Castaneda was named All-ACC third team, while both Castaneda and senior Daniela Schippers made the All-ACC Academic team.
 After leading the team all season long, Schippers was named the ITA Southeast Region Most Improved Senior.

 Last season, Florida State battled through an injury-plagued season to finish with a 14-13 record and a second-round finish in the ACC Tournament.
 Fifth-year senior Daneika Borthwick, one of the great players in school history, was named All-ACC for a fourth time, just the third Seminole to reach that feat of sustained excellence.
 Borthwick also was ranked as high as No. 31 in the country after a string of victories midseason against Top 50 competition.
 Borthwick also earned a trip to the NCAA Tournament singles draw for the first time in her career.

 In the classroom, the Noles won the Golden Torch for highest team GPA on campus.